-- 4.3-1 Provide flood management as required to protect the public health and safety. - 4.3-2 Determine an appropriate flood capacity standard for Cache Creek, so that the extent of a more stable channel configuration may be designed. - 4.3-3 Ensure no measurable increase in downstream flood impacts on communities such as Yolo and Woodland.
+- 4.3-1 Support Provide-flood management objectives as required to protect the public health and safety. - 4.3-2 Recommend actions to create Determine an appropriate flood capacity standard for Cache Creek, so that the extent of a more stable channel configuration and flood flow conveyance capacity consistent with regional flood management programs may be designed. - 4.3-3 Support regional efforts to protect againstEnsure no measurable increase in downstream flood impacts on communities such as Yolo and Woodland.

-- 4.4-1 Recognize that mining activities located within the streamway influence boundary, as described in the Technical Studies, have a potential to influence the flow characteristics of the creek.
-In response, mine operators shall be required to participate in funding the Cache Creek Improvement Program, as outlined in the CCRMP.
-Funding may be provided through a per ton surcharge or other mechanism to support activities that stabilize the creek channel. - 4.4-2 Evaluation of proposed significant modifications to the floodplain, including off-channel mining areas, shall be made with reference to the channel improvement strategy and guidelines presented in the Cache Creek Resource Management Plan.
-This will ensure a consistent frame of reference and allow consideration of such modifications in the context of an integrated creek management program. - 4.4-3 Work with other agencies having jurisdiction over Cache Creek including, but not limited to, the Yolo County Flood Control and Water Conservation District, the U.S. Army Corps of Engineers, the State Reclamation Board, and the Federal Emergency Management Agency in developing a coordinated solution for managing flood events throughout the watershed of Cache Creek. - 4.4-4 Manage activities and development within the floodplain to avoid hazards and adverse impacts on surrounding properties.
-This shall be accomplished through enforcement of the County Flood Damage Ordinance and ensuring that new development complies with the requirements of the State Reclamation Board. - 4.4-5 Allow for the design of spillways or other engineered features that provide controlled flooding of off-channel mining pits during events which exceed the 100-year flood. - 4.4-6 Enter into a Memorandum of Understanding with the Yolo County Flood Control and Water Conservation District to provide a regular source of surface water flow in Cache Creek throughout the year, when annual precipitation is sufficient.
-The timing and volume of flows should be established consistent with the Technical Studies, in order to create a stable low-flow channel and allow for the natural revegetation of in-channel areas along the creek, where appropriate.
+- 4.4-1 Recognize that mining activities located within the streamway influence zoneboundary, as described in the 1995 Technical Studies, have a potential to influence the flow characteristics of the creek.
+In response, mine operators shall be required to participate in funding the Cache Creek Improvement Program (CCIP), as outlined in the CCRMP.
+Funding may be provided through a per ton surcharge or other mechanism to support activities that stabilize the creek channel.
+(See Section 8-11.02(a) of the Fee Ordinance) - 4.4-2 Evaluation of proposed significant modifications to the floodplain, including off-channel mining areas, shall be made with reference to the channel improvement strategy and guidelines presented in the Cache Creek Resource Management Plan.
+This will -ensure a consistent frame of reference and allow consideration of such modifications in the context of an integrated creek management program.
+(See Section 10-4.429(d) of the Mining Ordinance) - 4.4-3 Work with other entities, agencies having jurisdiction over Cache Creek including, but not limited to, the YCFCWCDYolo County Flood Control and Water Conservation District, the U.S. Army Corps of Engineers, the California Department of Resources, State Reclamation Board, and the Federal Emergency Management Agency, landowners, and regional groups in developing a coordinated solution for managing flood events throughout the watershed of Cache Creek.
+(In December of 2010, the TAC identified a primary and alternate Flood Coordinator.
+The County Office of Emergency Services (OES) designated the position of TAC Flood Coordinator as a Technical Specialist to the County OA EOC during periods of activation.) - 4.4-4 Manage activities and development within the floodplain to avoid hazards and adverse impacts on surrounding properties.
+This shall be accomplished through enforcement of the County Flood Damage Ordinance and ensuring that new development complies with the requirements of Flood Hazard Development Permitsthe State Reclamation Board.
+(This is addressed through the County's requirement for a Flood Hazard Development Permit (FHDP) for any work within the 100-year floodplain of the creek.
+In correspondence dated July 14, 2005 the Chief Engineer of the State Reclamation Board confirmed that the Reclamation Board's authority is from I-5 downstream and the County's authority extends from I-5 upstream.
+In 2008 the State Reclamation Board became the Central Valley Flood Protection Board.) - 4.4-5 Allow for the design of spillways or other engineered features that provide controlled flooding of off-channel mining pits during events which exceed the 100-year flood.
+(See Sections 10-4.413, 10-4.416, and 10-4.502(a)(3) and (b)(8) of the Mining Ordinance.) - 4.4-6 Enter into a Memorandum of Understanding with the YCFCWCDYolo County Flood Control and Water Conservation District to provide a regular source of surface water flow in Cache Creek throughout the year, when annual precipitation is sufficient.
+The timing and volume of flows should be coordinated with the TACestablished consistent with the

+Technical Studies, in order to create a stable low-flow channel and allow for the natural revegetation of in-channel areas along the creek, where appropriate.